tsvbits/tsvbits.github.io/src/pages/lingvograph/index.md

 - Nice mobile app looks like instagram with the focus on helping with language learning
 - It is a store of visual associations between language elements
 - It is a store of multiple audio recordings per word, phrase

+## Status

+- Most parts are implemented by [NSU](https://www.nsu.ru/) students and me :)
+- Incomplete, but many parts are in pretty good shape

 ## Tools